-If you, as a woman in her 20s, are experiencing an unplanned pregnancy, it’s normal to feel stressed.
+If you, as a woman in your 20s, are experiencing an unplanned pregnancy, it’s normal to feel stressed.
 This is a life-changing experience, and it may be one that you weren’t quite ready for.
 If you are 20 years old, pregnant, scared and unsure of what to do, it’s okay that you are feeling these things.
 The first thing to know, though, is that you aren’t alone.
 Sometimes feelings of shame accompany an unplanned pregnancy, but we hope you’ll leave those at the door as you read this article.
-You aren’t the first woman to feel unsure about an unplanned pregnancy, nor will you be the last.
+You aren’t the first woman to feel unsure about an unplanned pregnancy, and you won’t be the last.

 The second thing to know is that there are many resources out there dedicated to helping you in various ways.
 If you’re unsure of how to proceed with your pregnancy, there is an abundance of information to help you get more informed about your options.
 If parenting simply isn’t an option for you, adoption can be an amazing way to find your child a loving home, create a better future for you and give an adoptive couple the chance to see their dreams of growing a family come to life.

 At American Adoptions, we have professionals that have their own first-hand adoption experiences.
 Because of those experiences, we can provide you with the support you need, as we understand where you’re coming from.

 Take it from our founder, Scott Mars, who knows personally what positive impact adoption has.

 “My mom and dad were a couple who weren’t able to become a mom and dad without adoption.
 Of all the people in this world, my mom and dad deserve to be parents.
 And without adoption, they would not have been able to share their love, share their life, and give someone the life that I had.

 “Because of adoption, my life was filled with love and opportunity.”

 You can watch Scott’s video to see his entire adoption story.